Original air date: September 22, 1967

 - Did We Just Have Tea with Cthulhu?: Apollo pops out of nowhere and casually invites Kirk and co. over for a visit.
 (It isn't purely social, though.)

-- Did You Just Flip Off Cthulhu?: Kirk and co. turn their back to Apollo and laugh when he demands sacrafices of deer and laurel leaves in hopes of getting their point across.
+- Did You Just Flip Off Cthulhu?: Kirk and co. turn their back to Apollo and laugh when he demands sacrifices of deer and laurel leaves, both in hopes of getting their point across as well as an attempt to make him waste his power smiting them enough for them to be able to overpower him, but their plan is foiled when Carolyn jumps in front of Apollo and asks him to be merciful to them, as described below.

 - Did You Just Romance Cthulhu?: Carolyn charms Apollo, and is charmed by him.